dmorinya/dmorinya.github.io/_pages/about.md

   - /about.html
 ---

 David Moriña is visiting professor at the Department of Econometrics, Statistics and Applied Econometrics, Universitat de Barcelona and Researcher at the Centre de Recerca Matemàtica (CRM).
 His research interests lie in mathematical modeling for epidemiology and public health, with particular focus on health economics.
-He has led research projects funded by Spanish Ministry of Science and Innovation, Fundación Santander and Fundación Mapfre.
+He has led research projects funded by Spanish Ministry of Science and Innovation, the Spanish Ministry of Health, Fundación Santander and Fundación Mapfre.

 Current projects
 ------
-Data science against gender-based violence (DaSciVio, Funded by Fundació La Caixa, Social Research 2022)
+[1] Data science against gender-based violence (DaSciVio, Funded by Fundació La Caixa, Social Research 2022)

-Insurance data analytics: methods and implications for usage-based products (IDA4UB, Funded by the Spanish Ministry of Science)
+[2] Insurance data analytics: methods and implications for usage-based products (IDA4UB, Funded by the Spanish Ministry of Science)

-Seguros de salud tras la epidemia: Medir la transformación (Funded by Fundación Mapfre)
+[3] Seguros de salud tras la epidemia: Medir la transformación (Funded by Fundación Mapfre)

 Contact
 ------